microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/walkthrough/challenge-3/solution.md

 token=$(echo "$AccessToken" | jq -r '.access_token')
 echo $token
 ```
-You shoud see the access token in the output.
+You should see the access token in the output.
 In addition, the result is saved in the variable *token* for the next step.

 5. Now, it's time to call the Azure Key Vault instance to retrieve the secret from the previous task.

 ```
-curl 'https://mh-keyvault0815.vault.azure.net/secrets/kv-secret?api-version=2016-10-01' -H "Authorization: Bearer $token"
+curl 'https://mh-arc-servers-kv0815.vault.azure.net/secrets/kv-secret?api-version=2016-10-01' -H "Authorization: Bearer $token"
 ```

 `❗Hint: Please make sure to call your instance of Key Vault and adjust the name in the above command accordingly.`